Rise to the Challenge: How to Memorize Chinese Characters Like A Pro

 Chineasy

-This series originally hit the scene as a book with an innovative take on learning Chinese characters through drawings, and it now one of the most popular methods for learning characters intuitively.
+This series originally hit the scene as a book with an innovative take on learning Chinese characters through drawings, and it is now one of the most popular methods for learning characters intuitively.
 They also now have an app that makes it even more accessible.

 Du Chinese